AgnieszkaBudek/karst-3.0/README.md

- # Network model of dissolving porous material
+ # Pore-Network Model of Reactive Transport in Porous Media

  ## DESCRIPTION